-The following section lists questions that the judge and the adjunct should discuss about each of the items listed above.
-The judge and adjunct should consider these issues as they apply not only to the adjunct but also the adjunct's staff.
+The following section lists questions that the judge and the neutral should discuss about each of the items listed above.
+The judge and neutral should consider these issues as they apply not only to the neutral, but also the neutral's staff.

-1. Conflicts of Interest
+□ 1.
+Conflicts of Interest

-Are there any potential conflict issues that the adjunct should disclose?
+Are there any potential conflict issues that the neutral should disclose?

-- Has the adjunct ever been involved in litigation with either party, or with any subsidiary of either party? - Does the adjunct have any ownership interest in either party? - Does the adjunct sit on any boards or advisory committees that might have any jurisdiction over or connection to either party or the matter at issue? - Is there any reason that the adjunct could not be fair and impartial to all parties?
+- Has the neutral ever been involved in litigation with either party, or with any subsidiary of either party? - Does the neutral have any ownership interest in either party? - Does the neutral sit on any boards or advisory committees that might have any jurisdiction over or connection to either party or the matter at issue? - Is there any reason that the neutral could not be fair and impartial to all parties?